 This smart technology ESL lesson plan provides activities, PDF worksheets, and digital materials designed for upper intermediate B2 students.
 In this lesson, students will:

-In the first part of this smart technology ESL lesson plan, students start by analyzing images depicting various people using smart technology in different ways.
-They discuss whether the technology is helping or harming each person, such as Pat and Alicia using a smartphone to find accommodation or Rosa feeling neck pain from prolonged smartphone use.
+In the first part of this smart technology ESL lesson, students analyze images of people using smart devices, discussing whether the technology helps or harms them, like Pat and Alicia finding accommodation or Rosa with neck pain.

-Next, students match statements about smart technology to the people from the images, such as determining who might say, “I should stop clinging to my phone at night” based on the images.
-Finally, students reflect on their own experiences with smart technology, discussing whether they agree or disagree with statements about smartphone use and its effects on their lives.
+Next, students match statements about smart technology to the people in the images, such as “I should stop clinging to my phone at night.”

 After watching the video, students discuss how effectively the video answers the question of whether smart technology makes us dumb and consider the idea of tech-free schools for children.
 They also evaluate whether smart devices have a positive or negative impact on their own lives.

-Following this, students read Omar's opinion on smart technology and match linking phrases to their functions.
-Finally, they complete Daewon's opinion about his smartwatch using similar linking phrases.
+Next, students read Omar's opinion on smart technology and match linking phrases to their functions, then complete Daewon's opinion about his smartwatch using similar phrases.
+This section encourages practical use of linking phrases while discussing real-life technology experiences.

 For the activation phase of this ESL lesson on smart technology, students choose a specific type of technology they use and discuss their likes and dislikes about it.
 They work with a classmate or teacher to share opinions.
 They use linking phrases such as “On the other hand, ...” or “In short, ...” in their discussions.